ahmohbati/SecOn/Firewall.md

 Please enter your selection (a - analyst, l - syslog, o - ossec, or s - Security Onion sensor):
 ```

-## Older firewall documentation has been moved
+## More `ufw` documentation
-If you're still running a version of Setup older than securityonion-setup - 20120912-0ubuntu0securityonion201, then you can reference the [original firewall documentation](firewall-old).
+For more information about manually adding `ufw` firewall rules or if you're still running a version of Setup older than securityonion-setup - 20120912-0ubuntu0securityonion201, then you can reference the [original firewall documentation](firewall-old).